How To Find Your Specific Input Parameters For The bitcoin_fork_claimer Tool

 Source Transaction ID

 You must have done homework to know which addresses and transaction are relevant for your forked coins.
 This is covered broad detail in this article.
 For this parameter you need to provide the Transaction ID in it's hexadecimal form.
-Be sure to not leave off any digits, since it may still get recognized as a valid hexadecimal-encode number.
+Be sure to not leave off any digits, since it may still get recognized as a valid hexadecimal-encode number and will cause the claiming opertion to fail with a potentially-confusing message.

-1MrpoVBweTnwPTase83S13LSZZ2Ga4Amk7, the transaction that qualifies for Super Bitcoin (among others), is
+the transaction that qualifies for Super Bitcoin (among others), is:

 Source Private Key